forwards/surveys-public/survey-forms/latinamerica2020/latinamerica2020_survey_questions_EN.md

 (numeric answer)

-### 6) If you recognize yourself with a gender, what would it be?
+### 6) If you identify yourself with a gender, what would it be?

 (1 option)
 * Woman
 * Man
 * Gender diverse (gender non-conforming/gender-fluid/other gender minority)
-* I do not recognize myself with any gender
+* I do not identify myself with any gender
 * Prefer not to respond
 * Other